iamvisheshsrivastava/Autoencoder-Optimization-Anomaly-Detection/README.md

 ## Overview

 This project explores the optimization of autoencoders for anomaly detection and compares their performance against traditional shallow algorithms.
+Specifically, it is compared with the ADBENCH benchmark, and our approach has shown improved accuracy.
 The code includes implementations of various autoencoder architectures and shallow models, along with scripts to evaluate their effectiveness on benchmark datasets.

 ## Repository Structure